Step 1 - What is the wavelength of your source?

 The capped base (K) has more robust pins set in a blue, opaque thermoplastic cap.
 The photomultipliers are longer than the hardpin version but offer the advantage of best electrical contact and mechanical support.

 The flexible lead base (FL) has a set of flexible wires for soldering to a printed circuit board.
-These wires can also be terminated in a blue cap loosely or closely fitted to the pmt.
+These wires can also be terminated in a blue cap loosely or closely fitted to the PMT.
 Types supplied with loosely fitted caps are designated KFLB.

-ET Enterprises can offer all hard pin pmts with welded-on flying leads to special order.
+ET Enterprises can offer all hard pin PMTs with welded-on flying leads to special order.

 Further information is available in our photomultiplier brochure.